 Windows 8 provides a consistent experience to get the software on any Windows 8 PC back to a good and predictable state.
-It has stream-lined the process so muc, so that you can get your PC back to the desired state quickly in a matter 0f 1-20 minutes, rather that taking up your whole day.
-And the best part is, that you do not lose you data and files in the process.
+It has streamlined the process so much so that you can get your PC back to the desired state quickly in a matter 0f 1-20 minutes, rather than taking up your whole day.
+And the best part is, that you do not lose your data and files in the process.

 In short, Windows 8 provides you with a “button” to fix “everything”!
 Windows 8 now comes with 2 options to restore your PC to its original state – the Refresh option and the Reset option!

 The Refresh button gives you an easy option to restart fresh while retaining all of your documents, accounts, personal settings, and even the apps you’ve downloaded from the Windows Store.

 To carry out this Refresh or basic reset:

 Open Windows 8 Control Panel > General > Setting > Refresh.

 If your PC isn’t running well, you can reload Windows without losing your media and personal files.

 When you Refresh Your PC, your files and personalization settings won’t change.
 Even the Windows Store apps will be retained – but software and programs may get removed.
 Your PC settings will also be restored to default values.

 See this screenshot tutorial on how to Refresh Windows 8.